Juan-Jones/earnonlinemoney/content/blog/monetize-a-blog.md

 ### Create an Online Course

-If you have in-depth knowledge on a particular subject, online courses can be a lucrative way to monetize your blog.
+If you have in-depth knowledge on a particular subject [creating online courses]({{< relref "how-to-create-online-courses" >}}) can be a lucrative way to monetize your blog.
 Courses allow you to dive deep into a topic and provide immense value to your audience.

 Use your blog and email list to promote your course.
 Offer early-bird discounts or bonuses to incentivize sign-ups.
 Collaborate with other bloggers or influencers to expand your reach.